 We talked about WWII ( “The Big One”) like is was yesterday..because to us kids than..it was.
 Our fathers were all heroes coming back..whether they served overseas or not.
 To us .. they fought the great cause.

-My dad Cornelius J. Gallagher was an Army MP guarding Germans down South.
-He use to say he did not fight WWII..that he fought the Civil War because even than there was such a division between the Northern “Yanks” and the “good ole” Southern boys!
+My dad was an Army MP guarding Germans POW’s down South.
+He use to say he did not fight WWII..that he fought the Civil War because even than there was still a division between the Northern “Yanks” and the “good ole” Southern boys!
 He had a few stories to tell of their “skirmishes” in camp.

-My maternal grandfather Leo J. Howrigan .. a country boy from the dairy farms of Vermont..fought WWI..as an artilleryman .
+My maternal grandfather was a country boy from the dairy farms of Vermont who fought WWI..as an artilleryman .
 We still have a photo of grandpa..circa 1917 when he was in France.

 Young Sgt.
-Raymond ( 22 yrs old ) would tragically be killed on “Iwo” February 21,1945 along with so many other brave young Marines.
+Raymond ( 22 yrs old ) would tragically make the ultimate sacrifice on “Iwo” February 21, 1945 along with so many other young Marines, 6,800 ( KIA) alone during the 37 bloody but victorious days of The Battle Iwo Jima .
 His name remembered with honor at family gatherings, added to the long list of young men and women who would give ‘the last full measure’ for family, honor and America’s freedom.

 I have had the family privilege to stand by young Sgt.
 Raymonds gravesite in Vermont, along with his brothers.
 They were faith based old fellas now.. farmers.. family men.. but brothers who continued to honor their young Sgt. these many decades later.

 ‘Forever young’ one brother whispered as he quietly gazed down upon Raymond’s grave marker..’Forever young’.

 Additionally we had my three uncles who also fought in The Pacific Theater of WWII..and like most men of that era .. were often saddened by the memories and simply preferred not to talk about their experiences.